davidesclosa/davidesclosa.github.io/README.md

 ## Bounded Power Series and Generating Functions

-The bounded functions $$\sin(x)$$, $$e^{-x^2/2}$$, and $$e^{1-e^x}$$ can be written as a sigle power series convergent and bounded on the whole real line.
+The bounded functions $$\sin(x)$$, $$e^{-x^2/2}$$, and $$e^{1-e^x}$$ can be written as a single power series convergent and bounded on the whole real line.
 For a power series, boundedness on a line is a remarkable property: infinitely many monomials have to balance each other out, uniformly, on an unbounded set.
 In a recent paper
 I analyze the set of complex power series [bounded on the real line](https://www.sciencedirect.com/science/article/pii/S0022247X24003706) and, in particular, I give necessary conditions for boundedness in terms of the coefficient sequence.
-Results of this king are particularly important in the case of bounded generating functions, like $$e^{1-e^x}$$, in which the coefficient sequence carries combinatorial meaning.
+Results of this kind are particularly important in the case of bounded generating functions, like $$e^{1-e^x}$$, in which the coefficient sequence carries combinatorial meaning.
 On this matter, I am unable to close a certain gap, which I leave open as a conjecture.

 ## Joint Spectral Radius

 The normalized spectral radius of an $$n$$-long product of two matrices $$A$$ and $$B$$ is the $$n$$-th root of its spectral radius.
-The join spectral radius is the supremum of the normalized spectral radii of all finite products.
+The joint spectral radius is the supremum of the normalized spectral radii of all finite products.
-The *finiteness conjecture* states that this supremum is a maximum, that is, there is a finite product of $$A$$ and $$B$$ that realizes the maximum normalized spectral radius.
+The *Lagarias–Wang finiteness conjecture* states that this supremum is a maximum, that is, there is a finite product of $$A$$ and $$B$$ that realizes the maximum normalized spectral radius.
 This conjecture is false for real matrices and open for rational matrices.
 Together with G.Panti, I prove that [the conjecture holds](https://iopscience.iop.org/article/10.1088/1361-6544/ac0484/meta) in $$\mathrm{SL}_2(\mathbb Z_{\geq 0})$$.
 We apply the result to the study of hyperbolic billiards.

 ## Dynamic Random Graphs
 To be announced.